 As a Remix customer, you and your teams have access to data layers and visualizations that we have seen cities and agencies use to enrich their planning processes, communicate big data, and tell a stronger story.
-With previous posts on the Remix blog from February 2018 and January 2017, we figured it was time to add another verse to the custom data show & tell.
 Check out five new and original visualizations being used by customers today.

 Remix now displays the CalEnvironScreen 3.0 data for all of our partners in California.
 CalEnviroScreen identifies California communities by census tract that are disproportionately burdened by, and vulnerable to, multiple sources of pollution.
 This data can be used for a number of Caltrans programs aiming to reduce greenhouse gases.